magento/devdocs/guides/v2.0/cloud/access-acct/first-time-setup_import.md

         cd <Magento EE install dir>
         git add -A && git commit -m "Add Cloud files" && git push origin <branch name>

 ### Prepare the Magento EE database  {#cloud-import-prepare-db}
 Create a dump of the database you want to import using mysqldump.

 The following example shows how to compress the dump so it doesn't significantly interfere with traffic from in live site.

-In the example, the dump file is named `db.sql.gz`, but it is a good idea to include the date in the filename if you do multiple dumps over time.
+In the example, the dump file is named `db.sql.gz`.
+It's a good idea to include the date in the filename if you do multiple dumps over time.

 Because the database dump can be large, we recommend you create it in a directory not tracked by Git.